 Pros

-- AI inside the PM platform — not a separate tool to learn
+- AI inside the practice management platform, not a separate tool to learn

 - Review checkpoints give lawyers full control